 A save-the-date note that CU Anschutz Medical Campus Chancellor Don Elliman will deliver the 2017 State of the Campus address on Wednesday, Oct.
 18, at 4 p.m. in the Hensel-Phelps West Auditorium.

 The annual all-faculty gathering for the Anschutz Medical Campus is scheduled for Tuesday, Oct.
 10, from 4:30 p.m. to 7 p.m., in Fulginiti Pavilion.
-No RSVP is required, but faculty are requested to bring a faculty or hospital ID.
+No RSVP is required, but faculty

 The “One Book One Campus” initiative has several activities scheduled to encourage discussion of An Unquiet Mind: A Memoir of Moods and Madness by Kay Redfield Jamison.
 The book, written by a psychologist, is a first-person account of bipolar disorder and it was selected because its mental health theme is relevant to all health professionals on our campus.
 The author is expected to visit campus next spring.
 In the meantime, the Interprofessional Education Program and the Health Sciences Library are organizing several upcoming events: